quangChe/angularjs-tutorial/README.md

 ...
 ```

-### The Module
+### Modules

-Every AngularJS app requires setting up a **module**.
-Think of a module as the primary link between AngularJS framework and our HTML and JS files.
+Every AngularJS app requires setting up a centralized **module**.
+Think of a module as the primary link between AngularJS framework and our HTML and JavaScript files.

-This line sets up our JS file so we can set up the module and use all the methods that come with the AngularJS framework:
+This line initializes our app, setting up the module so we can use all the methods that come with the AngularJS framework inside our JavaScript file to manipulate our HTML file:

 **app.js:**
 ```